OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 If the output says `Python 3.10` you are all set.

-If the output says you have a different version type this command:

 You should go to [this website](https://www.python.org/downloads/) and download the mac version.